-The field of interstitial lung diseases (ILDs) has rapidly evolved in recent years, with many exciting new developments.
-During the European Respiratory Society (ERS) Congress 2021 many oral presentation and e-poster sessions were dedicated to ILD.
-The programme also included interesting expert view, guideline, state-of-the-art and "hot topic" sessions on the new guidelines for sarcoidosis, holistic care in ILD, post-COVID ILD, biomarkers, pulmonary hypertension in ILD, the association between lung cancer and fibrotic ILD, and rare lung diseases.
+The field of interstitial lung diseases (ILDs) has rapidly evolved in the past years, with exciting new developments.
+During the European Respiratory Society (ERS) congress 2021 many oral presentation and e-poster sessions were dedicated to ILD.
+The program also included interesting expert view, guideline, state-of-the art and "hot topic" sessions on the new guidelines for sarcoidosis, holistic care in ILD, post-COVID ILD, biomarkers, pulmonary hypertension in ILD, the association between lung cancer and fibrotic ILD, and rare lung diseases.